Agent Reference

 What the agent configures:

-The agent applies Windows Update registry policies on startup and verifies them on every service restart.
-If the configuration is tampered with or removed (for example, by a Group Policy refresh or manual change), the agent reapplies it automatically.
+The agent applies these Windows Update policies on startup and re-verifies them every 15 minutes.
+If the configuration is changed or removed (for example, by a Group Policy refresh, Windows servicing, or a manual edit), the agent reapplies it automatically.

 | Windows Version | Mode | Behavior |